Shortcut to Body Shortcut to main menu

 Article 18 (Companies Eligible for Subsidies)

-<Amended on April, 15, 2009, May 3, 2010, May 13, 2011, May 15, 2012, August 1, 2013, November 1, 2019>
+1. ① The Mayor may provide subsidies for an enterprise which falls into any category of the paragraph prescribed herein< April, 15, 2009, May 3, 2010, May 13, 2011, May 15, 2012, August 1, 2013, November 1, 2019, July 6, 2020>

 2. 2.
 Where an enterprise whose equity interest held by the foreign investor in the enterprise concerned shall be 30/100 or more or the foreign investor herein shall be the largest shareholder of the enterprise concerned.

 3. 3.
-Where an enterprise which transfers or newly installs its factory facilities from extraterritorial jurisdiction into the provincial district.
+Where an enterprise which transfers or newly installs its factory facilities from extraterritorial jurisdiction into the provincial district < Amended on May 3, 2010, May 13, 2011, August 1, 2013, November 1, 2019 >

 4. 4.
-Where an enterprise which has completed a course of startup incubating program served inside the jurisdiction and transfers or newly installs its factory facilities into national industrial complexes out of the jurisdiction. <Amended on November 1, 2019>
+Where an enterprise which has completed a course of startup incubating program served inside the jurisdiction and transfers or newly installs its factory facilities into national industrial complexes out of the jurisdiction<Amended on November 1, 2019>

 5. 5.
-Where an enterprise, whose business in particular is deemed necessary to foster specialized local industries by the City Mayor, newly installs or expands its factory facilities. <Amended on May 13, 2011, November 1, 2019>
+Where an enterprise, whose business in particular is deemed necessary to foster specialized local industries by the City Mayor, newly installs or expands its factory facilities. < Amended on May 13, 2011, November 1, 2019.>

 1. 1.
-An enterprise with investment worth more than KRW 2 billion and at least 20 full-time employees <Newly established on November 1, 2019>
+An enterprise with investment worth more than KRW 2 billion and at least 20 full-time employees <Newly established on November 1, 2019 >

 2. 2.
-An enterprise with 50 or more full-time employees <This Paragraph Newly Inserted on November 1, 2019>
+An enterprise with 50 or more full-time employees <Newly established on November 1, 2019>

 4. 4.
-Where an enterprise, which is separately specified in the Enforcement Regulations, shall make investment worth more than KRW 1.5 billion and hire more than 15 full-time employees.
+Where an enterprise, which is separately specified in the Enforcement Regulations, shall make investment worth more than KRW 1.5 billion and hire more than 15 full-time employees. <Newly established on November 1, 2019>

 5. 5.
-Headquarters or research institutes or companies specifically prescribed in the Enforcement Regulations shall make investment worth more than KRW 1 billion and hire at least 10 full-time employees
+Headquarters or research institutes or companies specifically prescribed in the Enforcement Regulations shall make investment worth more than KRW 1 billion and hire at least 10 full-time employees <Newly established on November 1, 2019>

-5. ⑤ The Mayor may provide support to attract capital investment, even if it is not to attract domestic and foreign companies to the City, barring investment in businesses stipulated in Article 29.3 of the Enforcement Decree of the Restriction of Special Taxation Act (consumption-oriented service industries), businesses stipulated in Article 60.2.1 of the Enforcement Decree of the Restriction of Special Taxation Act (real estate and construction), or wholesale and retail business.<Amended on May 15, 2012><Previous Article 3 moved to Article 18-(5)-4, November 1, 2019>
+6. ⑥ Excluded from support are investment in businesses stipulated in Article 29.3 of the Enforcement Decree of the Restriction of Special Taxation Act (consumption-oriented service industries), businesses stipulated in Article 60.2.1 of the Enforcement Decree of the Restriction of Special Taxation Act (real estate and construction), or wholesale and retail business.< Newly established on July 6, 2020.>

 Article 19 (Industrial Site Location Subsidy)